Domestic and family abuse and violence

 Mental health during a disaster

 What is a disaster?
-A disaster can include heatwaves, bushfires, droughts, floods, severe storms and tropical cyclones, earthquakes, tsunamis and...
+A disaster can include heatwaves, bushfires, droughts, floods, severe storms and tropical cyclones, earthquakes, tsunamis and landslides.
+Disasters can affect your emotions and mental health.
+They can also make mental health and drug and alcohol issues worse.
+It can be hard to look after yourself and...

 Problem gambling